pastel-pickup/business/proposal.md

 # If modeling, what will you predict as your target?
 - matching appropriate products to the appropriate customers and demograhics to drive sales

+# Tools
+# How do you intend to meet the tools requirement of the project?
+- Use Google Sheets and Tableau to do time-series analysis on user engagement on e-commerce sites since COVID-19 started

+# MVP Goal
+# What would a minimum viable product (MVP) look like for this project?
+- enough e-commerce data collected on online cosmetc sales and/or user engagement after COVID-19 started
+- these data are compatible with Google Sheets, or Excel, and Tableau for analysis and modeling